-Whether you worship in a church, mosque, synagogue, or temple, your faith organization’s website needs a calendar.
+Whether you worship in a church, mosque, synagogue, or temple, your faith organization’s website needs an events calendar.

 A calendar makes it easy for worshippers to keep track of upcoming services, youth groups, and special events.
 It also makes it easy for church administrators to track registration, attendance, and sell tickets.
 Your calendar can even be a tool for community outreach by showcasing your events and offerings.